heutelbeck/sapl-policy-engine/sapl-bom/README.md

 	</dependencyManagement>
 ```

-Also make sure to correctly declare the SAPL Maven repository as described here: <https://github.com/heutelbeck/packages>.
+If you are using a SNAPSHOT release, make sure to add the snapshot repository as described here: <https://github.com/heutelbeck/sapl-policy-engine/blob/master/README.md>.